austinzh/maui-admin-guide/README.md

 in particular:

 > Distribution of this document for commercial purposes in either hard or soft copy form is strictly prohibited

+The Github pages URL for this repo is https://jbarber.github.io/maui-admin-guide/